 - Support outside-of-school activities that promote social and emotional learning, soft skills development, educational achievement, career readiness, and community and civic engagement.

-- Invest in career readiness, career pathways and steady living-wage employment for all children, youth and young adults to increase steady living-wage employment.
+- Invest in career readiness, and career pathways and steady living-wage employment for all children, youth and young adults to increase steady living-wage employment.

 - Eliminate barriers that prevent children, youth and young adults from participating in civic opportunities in their communities.

 - Prioritize cross-jurisdictional collaborationCollaborate with local and state agencies, and the school district to support policies that promote positive and healthy development for children, youth, young adults, and their families and support systems.

 - Continue to invest in and expand resources for physical and mental health services for youth, which includes a focus on historical trauma.